kateFrontend/tailwind-clipboard-landing/README.md

 - part with some items with icons and part with some logos using Flexbox
 - footer part

 This page a responsive for all devices.
 Built with Html and style with Tailwind CSS.

+The project was created according to the Brad Traversy "Tailwind CSS From Scratch" course.

 ## 🦊 Usage